IQDevs/blog/_posts/2017-04-12-Rust for High-Level Programming Language Developers.markdown

 (cmd.exec)("-a".to_string(), "-l".to_string());
 ```

-> In a practical world, it'd be better to pass a vector of arguments but I intentionally ignored vectors just to keep things looking more clean.
+> In a practical world, it'd be better to pass a vector of arguments but I intentionally ignored vectors just to keep things clean.

-### Reference and Borrowing
-To be added

-### Lifetime

-#### Passing Functions/Closures to Functions/Closures
-To be added

 #### Conditionals
-When it comes to code path redirection, rust has the three keywords you'll likely find in most programming languages out there: `if`, `else`, and `else if`.
+When it comes to code path redirection, Rust has the three keywords you'll likely find in most programming languages out there: `if`, `else`, and `else if`.
 If you've worked with languages like `C`, `C++`, `C#`, `Java`, and `JavaScript`, then you already know how to work with conditional expressions in Rust.
 Here's the trick: conditional expressions in Rust are done exactly the way they're done in the languages I just mentioned, except without the wrapping parenthesis, e.g.:

 The following JavaScript code: